 LamPetit Table Lamp or Wall Lamp

-Materials: Foldable geometric light made of grey coloured plastic.
-Dark grey plastic arms, chromed brass inside.
+Materials: Foldable square beam conical light made of grey plastic.
+Dark grey plastic arms, chromed brass rods inside.
 Aluminium reflector.
-Metal socket.
-Transformer 220 volt, 12 volt.
+Metal B15 socket.
+Built-in transformer 220 volt, 12 volt.

 Height: from 20,1 cm until 40,5 cm / 7.91”- 15.94”

 Base: 12,2 x 6,7 cm / 4.80 x 2.63”